Andiweli/ZGloom-Android/README.md

 - modernized renderer and visual tweaks
 - support for multiple Gloom-based games and selected mods
 - console-style controls and TV-friendly presentation
-- background ambience by Prophet
+- background ambience credit goes to Prophet